Preface#

 Modeling Symbols, Productions, Items, Item Sets, etc.#

-Modeling of symbols, productions, items, item sets, etc., is located in the grammar.py
+Modeling of symbols, productions, items, item sets, etc., is located in the grammar.py file.

 - Grammar Symbols ->

-class- Member variables
+Symbolclass- Member variables

-: type of the token- Divided into terminal and non-terminal symbols.
+sType: type of the token- Divided into terminal and non-terminal symbols.

-: type of the token- Divided into numeric constants, identifiers, etc.
+name: type of the token- Divided into numeric constants, identifiers, etc.

 - For example, the

-corresponding to an identifier isconstants
+namecorresponding to an identifier isconstants.

-: string representation of the token- For example, in
+content: string representation of the token- For example, in

-is of identifier type, with the propertyname
+int a;,ais of identifier type, with the propertynameas "constants" and the propertycontentas "a".

 - For example, in